prjemian/ipython-poof/README.md

 This will install the package and allow local modifications of the source files to be used right away.
-(Usually requires a restart of the ipython session or restart of the jupyter kernel.)
+(Modification of content in this package usually means a restart of the ipython session or restart of the jupyter kernel will be necessary to begin using the modification.)

     pip install -e .